-Canon R100 Kit Lens.
-First Time Off Auto.
-Melbourne's Laneways.
+Canon R100 Kit Lens in Melbourne's Laneways, First Time Off Auto

 Janet had a Canon R100 with the 18-45mm kit lens and had never shot in manual mode.
 Three hours later she was dialling in her own settings in Melbourne's street art laneways.